Handling Hazardous Materials at Home

 These safety precautions can help keep you and your family safe.

 Follow these safety precautions:

-can also tell you how to use the proper protective equipment, how to handle
+also tell you how to use the proper protective equipment, how to handle the chemicals,

-Be aware to the hazardous materials you come in contact with.
-Learn about the
+Be aware of the hazardous materials you come in contact with.
+Learn about the specific

 Follow safe procedures when you handle hazardous material.
 Don't take shortcuts.